paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-69a-cuban-liberty-and-democratic-solidarity-libertad.md

 ## § 6042.
 Reports on commerce with, and assistance to, Cuba from other foreign countries
 **(a) Reports required** Not later than 90 days after March 12, 1996, and by January 1 of each year thereafter until the President submits a determination under [section 6063(c)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section6063/c/1&num=0&edition=prelim), the President shall submit a report to the appropriate congressional committees on commerce with, and assistance to, Cuba from other foreign countries during the preceding 12-month period.

-**(b) Contents of reports** Each report required by subsection (a) of this section shall, for the period covered by the report, contain the following, to the extent such information is available:
+**(b) Contents of reports** Each report required by subsection (a) shall, for the period covered by the report, contain the following, to the extent such information is available:

 (1) A description of all bilateral assistance provided to Cuba by other foreign countries, including humanitarian assistance.